 Not all accounting outsourcing services are alike, so it’s on you to research and evaluate each service so you can find the best fit for your brand:

-- Licensing and resources.
-What kinds of employees does this company have?
+- What kinds of employees does this company have?
 Are they all formally licensed CPAs?
 How can you be sure?
 You’ll also want to find out how many people are on their teams, and what kind of resources they use to complete their accounting work.

-- Approach to management.
-How does this business approach management and the flow of projects from client to third party?
+- How does this business approach management and the flow of projects from client to third party?
 This is mostly a subjective question, since different firms will have different preferences.
 Just make sure you understand the workflow before you sign the contract.

 When to Seek Accounting Outsourcing